anthonyn4/PalaceBot/README.md

 # PALACE BAY
 PALACE BAY is a simple music bot compatible with YouTube and SoundCloud built on [discord.js](https://discord.js.org).
 This bot is generally self-hosted or ran on a dedicated server such as a Raspberry Pi.
 The bot runs on [Node.js](https://nodejs.org/en) and uses the [play-dl](https://play-dl.github.io/index.html) library to function.
 ## Features
-The music bot also responds to voice commands as well.
+~~The music bot also responds to voice commands as well.
 Begin your voice command with 'music' followed by whichever command you want to invoke.
-Some commands may not be suited for voice commands, but you can try.
+Some commands may not be suited for voice commands, but you can try.~~
 <br>
-An example would be 'music play mood lil uzi' or 'music next'.
+~~An example would be 'music play mood lil uzi' or 'music next'.~~ (Works but suffers from a memory leak so it is disabled for the time being.
+You can enable it at your own discretion by uncommenting the `voiceHandler` code block.)
 ### Commands
 - `!help` `!commands` = Lists all commands.
 - `!join/connect` = Summons the bot to your current voice channel.
 - `!play [-sc] [-pl|-al] query`= Searches for the specified query on YouTube.
-You can specify optional arguments to search for a playlist `-pl` or album `-al` (SoundCloud only) or change your search to SoundCloud `-sc`.
+  > <sub>You can specify optional arguments to search for a playlist `-pl` or album `-al` (SoundCloud only) or change your search to SoundCloud `-sc`.</sub>
 - `!play url` = Plays the requested url in your current voice channel.
 (Supports playlists and radio as well)
 - `!skip` `!remove` `!next` = Skip the current song.
 - `!skip` `!remove` `!next keyword|position` = Remove a song from the desired position or a song containing the keyword from the queue.